GM Family 0 engine

-The Family 0 is a family of inline piston engines that was developed by Opel, at the time a subsidiary of General Motors, as a low-displacement engine for use on entry-level subcompact cars from Opel/Vauxhall.
+The Family 0 is a family of inline piston engines that was developed by Opel, at the time a subsidiary of General Motors.
+It was developed as a low-displacement engine for use on entry-level subcompact cars from Opel/Vauxhall.

 These engines feature a light-weight cast-iron semi-closed deck engine block with an aluminum cylinder head.
 The valvetrain consists of chain-driven hollowcast dual overhead camshafts (DOHC) that actuate 4-valves per cylinder via roller finger followers with hydraulic tappets.
 These engines also feature a 78 mm bore spacing and fracture-split connecting rods.

 Later versions also incorporate a variable length intake manifold (VLIM) and variable valve timing (VVT).

 Originally debuting as either a 973 cc straight-3 or 1199 cc straight-4; a 1364 cc I4 variant was added with the introduction of the second generation, replacing the 1.4 L Family 1 engine.
 The Family 0 engines were produced by Opel Wien in Vienna/Aspern (Austria), by GM in Bupyeong (Korea) and Flint (Michigan, USA).